Policy Platform Development Tools

 Running the API component standalone

 Assuming you have successfully built the codebase using the instructions above.
-The only requirement for the API component to run is a running MariaDb database instance.
-The easiest way to do this is to run the docker image, please see the mariadb documentation for the latest information on doing so.
-Once the mariadb is up and running, a configuration file must be provided to the api in order for it to know how to connect to the mariadb.
+The only requirement for the API component to run is a running Postgres database instance.
+The easiest way to do this is to run the docker image, please see the official documentation for the latest information on doing so.
+Once the database is up and running, a configuration file must be provided to the api in order for it to know how to connect to the database.
 You can locate the default configuration file in the packaging of the api component:

 Default Policy API Configuration